-If a cartridge is in the slot, when clicked, a pop-up shows the barcode, LTO generation, the slot number in the form m.s (where m is the module number and s is the slot number), partition in which it is located, the number of times it has been loaded, if the data is encrypted, and the type of cartridge (data or cleaning).
+- If a cartridge is in the slot, when clicked, a pop-up shows the barcode, LTO generation, the slot number (in the form m.s where m is the module number and s is the slot number), partition in which it is located, SCSI element address, the number of times it has been loaded, if the data is encrypted, and the type of cartridge (data or cleaning). - If empty, nothing is displayed.

-Warning and error states for a specific drive or cartridge are indicated with icons.
+Warning and error states for a specific drive or cartridge are indicated with colored icons.